Ouzx/TikTok-Analyzer/README.md

 # TikTok-Analyzer

-With this tool you can collect your tiktok accounts progress.
+With this tool you can collect data of your tiktok accounts progress.